CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ![Screenshot showing the Easy Auth setup for Kubernetes on a Function App](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-easyauth.jpg)

 Before moving on, there is one interesting point to note.
 Before fully configuring Easy Auth on the App Service, run the command ``kubectl get po -n appservice --watch`` (or replace the -n value with the appropriate value for your namespace).
 You should see that a new pod (arc-aks-func-demo-65774c56bb-l7wc7 in the snippet below) will get scheduled in the Kubernetes cluster and contains **three** containers You'll also notice that the previous instance of the function app (arc-aks-func-demo-6458895445-7x4vv) which contained **two** containers is then terminated.
 This appears to work the same way as App Service in an App Service Kubernetes Environment.
-This is not surprising - It appears as though the Easy Auth functionality is a side car container to the main function that is running.
+This is not surprising - The Easy Auth functionality is deployed as a side car container to the main function.

 ```bash
 NAME                                                            READY   STATUS    RESTARTS   AGE